Planeshifter/node-wordnet-magic/README.md

 wn.registerDatabase(<insert path here>);
 ```

-## Features

-- module provides access to most of WordNet's resources to be used for various natural language processing tasks
-- word type detection
-- abilitiy to retrieve hypernyms, synonyms, homonyms etc. for a given synset
-- asynchronous module supporting both classical node.js callbacks and promises implemented via Bluebird
-- implements WordNet's Morphy to find base words of inflected forms

-## Example Usage
+## Example Code

-Further example codes is distributed in the *examples* subdirectory of the package repository.
+Example code for most of the functions is distributed in the *examples* subdirectory of the package repository.

 # API